ziritrion/dataeng-zoomcamp/notes/4_analytics.md

 FROM {{ ref('taxi_zone_lookup) }}
 ```

-The `ref()` macro references underlying tables and views in the Data Warehouse.
+The `ref()` function references underlying tables and views in the Data Warehouse.
 When compiled, it will automatically build the dependencies and resolve the correct schema fo us.
 So, if BigQuery contains a schema/dataset called `dbt_dev` inside the `my_project` database which we're using for development and it contains a table called `stg_green_tripdata`, then the following code...

 ```sql
 WITH green_data AS (